stand4nlp/stand4nlp.github.io/_pages/program.md

     - Preparation of a joint submission for a position paper
     - Creation of common repositories for evaluation scripts, corpus documentation

-An informal dinner will be organized with participants staying overnight.
+An informal dinner will be organized with participants staying overnight: 19:00 at Le Viaduc, 43 avenue Daumesnil, 75012 Paris, France.

 ### January 30: meeting of the [European AI standardization committee](https://www.cencenelec.eu/areas-of-work/cen-cenelec-topics/artificial-intelligence/) about NLP standardization